 Documentation

-All community associations require a body of governing documents which lay down the rules of the HOA.
+All community associations require a set of governing documents that establish the rules of the HOA.
 They also include:

 These need to be drawn up as early as possible, as many local governments check them, and the board also needs to audit them.
 If and when a professional management company is involved, they should also review them.